 How much can I make?
 Compensation for Delivery.com drivers follows industry trends.
 Most drivers earn around $21 per hour.
 Drivers are entitled to 100% of any tips, but the company does not pay for gas or waiting time.

 Where can I sign up?
 Delivery.com has its headquarters in New York, and operates in over 100 US cities, including Boston, Chicago, Los Angeles, San Francisco and Washington DC.

-HopSkipsDrive is like the ‘Uber for Kids.’
+HopSkipDrive is a service very similar to Uber.
 The rideshare service was founded by three working moms who understand that parenting today can feel like it needs a teleportation device.
 The app allows parents to schedule rides in advance or on demand, including recurring pickups and drop-offs.